databricks/mlops-stacks/stack-customization.md

 ## Customize individual components

 ### Example ML code
-The default stack provides example ML code using [MLflow pipelines](https://mlflow.org/docs/latest/pipelines.html#).
+The default stack provides example ML code using [MLflow recipes](https://mlflow.org/docs/latest/pipelines.html#).
-You may want to customize the example code, e.g. further prune it down into a skeleton for data scientists to fill out, or remove and replace the use of MLflow Pipelines if you expect data scientists to work on problem types that are currently unsupported by MLflow Pipelines.
+You may want to customize the example code, e.g. further prune it down into a skeleton for data scientists to fill out, or remove and replace the use of MLflow Recipes if you expect data scientists to work on problem types that are currently unsupported by MLflow Recipes.

 If you customize this component, you can still use the CI/CD and ML resource components to build production ML pipelines, as long as you provide ML notebooks with the expected interface for model training and inference under